Benjamin BinderChair of Musicianship Department, Associate Professor of Music

 Mary Pappert School of Music

-Benjamin Binder joined the musicianship faculty of the Mary Pappert School of Music in the fall of 2008, after holding a two-year teaching position at Lawrence University in Appleton, WI.
-At Duquesne, Dr. Binder teaches music history and theory at the undergraduate and graduate levels.
+Associate Professor of Music Benjamin Binder joined the musicianship faculty of the Mary Pappert School of Music in the fall of 2008, after holding a two-year teaching position at Lawrence University in Appleton, WI.
+At Duquesne, Dr. Binder teaches musicology and music history at the undergraduate and graduate levels.
 He is also a collaborative pianist, and he believes passionately in the close connection between scholarship and performance, a connection which he actively pursues in his own professional life and encourages his students to explore in his courses.